Data is precious and will last longer than the systems themselves.

 Option 3:

-Add Google Analytics 4 to a website builder platform or CMS (content management system) if you use a CMS-hosted website such as Wix, WordPress, Drupal, Squarespace, GoDaddy, WooCommerce, Shopify, Magento, Awesome Motive, HubSpot, or other platforms.
+Add Google Analytics 4 to a website builder platform or CMS (content management system) if you use no-code tools or a CMS-hosted website such as Wix, WordPress, Drupal, Squarespace, GoDaddy, WooCommerce, Shopify, Magento, Awesome Motive, HubSpot, or other platforms.

 In this way, you’ll be ready to perfect your eCommerce website analytics.